Treating Melasma at Home

 The question I am asked the most is “how to get rid of your dark spots/ melasma”.
 Here are all of my secret tips and tricks for you!

 I’ve had melasma since I was 28.
-I got an IUD with hormones and almost instantly got these weird dark spots on my cheeks, lips and one my left eyebrow.
+I got an IUD with hormones and almost instantly got these weird dark spots on my cheeks, aabove my lips and on my left eyebrow.
 I had no idea what it was and I was FREAKED OUT.
 So after hours of research and speaking with all of my aesthetic nurse friends I realized I had one of the worst things you could get if you want flawless skin… melasma 🙁

 I would love to say there is a happy ending to my melasma story but there isn’t.
 Melasma is like herpes… permanent.
 All you can do is try to keep it at bay.
 Fortunately, it is harmless, preventable and somewhat treatable.

-So what is Melasma?
+So, What is Melasma?

 Melasma is a skin condition characterized by patches of brown, tan, and blue-gray skin discoloration, and it’s most often seen in women in the middle of their reproductive years.
 It is also known as “pregnancy mask” because 50% of women get it when they are pregnant.